Close

 • Security Risks

 Modern businesses face various security risks in their daily operations, including activities from malicious hackers that compromise customer and employee data.
 Fortunately, while established companies are constantly under threat, small businesses may fall under the racks.
 However, they are still susceptible and potentially vulnerable to cyber hacks.
-That said, you should observe strict cyber security measures in your business to mitigate these attacks.
+That said, you should observe strict cyber security measures in your business, from firewalls and anti-phishing technology, to secure coding, to mitigate these attacks.

 Apart from cyber threats, security risks also include losses or theft, dangerous behavior by disgruntled employees, staff carelessness, and more.
 Unlike cyber attacks, you need a strong security audit to counter these physical security risks.